Dhelannn/Test/README.md

 > Idk who owns that IY Plugin so If you own this IY Plugin, Much Love & Credits to you ❤

 ---

-## 📝 Note
-- Thanks for checking out TerminalX!
-(ConsoleX)
-- Btw, Stay tuned for more Commands/Features!

 ## 💾 Changelog | June 20, 2025

 - New "/reset" Command.

+---
+> 📝 Note:
+> Thanks for checking out TerminalX!
+(ConsoleX)
+> Btw, Stay tuned for more Commands/Features!